 Similarly, there are some assumptions arguing that minoxidil opens potassium channels in hair follicles and provides hair growth.
 In addition, minoxidil is thought to play a role in the proliferation of hair cells, and in restriction of collagen synthesis and synthesis of prostaglandins, too.

 Minoxidil results in preventing hair loss

 Minoxidil studies have focused on androgenetic alopecia (male-pattern hair loss), the most common type of hair loss among all.
 In male-pattern hair loss, the period between anagen and telogen phases of hair becomes shorter, and therefore hair follicles get smaller.

-Male-pattern hair loss is more common in men, but can be seen also in women; in fact, hair transplant for women is not something unusual.
+Male-pattern hair loss is more common in men, but can be seen also in women; in fact, that´s the reason why female hair transplants in Turkey are becoming more and more popular.
 In tests made by using minoxidil for this type of hair loss, both women and men were observed to have growth in hair, an increase in the number of hairs, and more density.
 Since this situation occurs within 12-16 weeks from the date of first use of minoxidil, we can say that the effect of the medicine is very fast.